Jetison333/rotg/wagon.md

 bff pendant (0 marbles) — you may break this itum in half. upon doing so, give one of the halves to another person of your choosing

 big egg (0 marbles) — big blue hard-shelled egg. it might eventually hatch

-Nest (2 marbles) —
-Put an egg in here to hatch it into a friend of species of your choice, keeping adjectives & details that apply to the egg.
-Every "edible" thing you feed them they produce a marble.
-You may put the nest on your head.
-Upon obtaining, your name is prefixed to the item, a copy of the item without your name is added to the wagon, and this sentance is removed from the description.

 ## Owned